top of page

 • Difficulty breathing

-• Risk of falls and injuries
+• Risk of falls or injuries

-Long-Term Effects of Nitrous Oxide Abuse
+Long-Term Consequences of Nitrous Oxide Abuse

 Long-term effects include: